F0lak/dm_open_ref/ref/proc/input.md

 +   User\'s response.
 <!-- -->
 **Args:**
-+   Recipient+ The user who will see this input prompt.
++   Recipient: The user who will see this input prompt.
-+   Message+ A message in the prompt, to tell the user what it\'s asking for.
++   Message: A message in the prompt, to tell the user what it\'s asking for.
-+   Title+ The title of the prompt window.
++   Title: The title of the prompt window.
-+   Default+ Default value if the user cancels the input.
++   Default: Default value if the user cancels the input.
-+   Type+ A verb input type, such as `text`, `message`, `num`, `anything`.
++   Type: A verb input type, such as `text`, `message`, `num`, `anything`.
 If you omit \"as Type\", the type defaults to `text`.
-+   List+ An optional list of items to choose from.
++   List: An optional list of items to choose from.

 Creates a prompt dialog that asks the user for a response.
 The